jasonqiu98/GRAIL-artifact/go-graph-checker/histories/README.md

 ## List Histories with Replication and Sharding

-The following configurations apply universally for the following five sets of histories:
+The following configurations apply universally for all list histories.

-- number of threads to generate histories: 10
+- number of sessions (number of threads to generate historiess): 10
 - key count at the same time: 5
 - min txn length: 4
 - max txn length: 8
 - max writes per key: 8

-### [DS1] `collection-time`
+### [List1] `list-collection-time`

 20 histories with fixed rate, increasing collection time, without nemesis